klr227/EnvELab/Final_Project/Final_Project.md

 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/Red_Dye_40_graph.png)

-For Red Dye #40, the
+For red dye #40, the results are more uniform than those of red dye #3.
+This can be attributed to red dye #40's ability to fully dissolve in water, so the stock solution was uniform. results for this dye also show that increasing the amount of coagulant increases adsorption.
+Like the results for red dye #3, these experiments show that the performance between 745 μL and 945 μL of coagulant is minimally different.
+The strangest result was the run with 1500 μL of coagulant, which performed worse than 745 μL and 945 μL.
+This was surprising, but was probably due to the initial sand-coagulant mixture being too acidic, as the most NaOH was need to counteract the acidity of the largest amount of coagulant, and it may not have been enough.

 ## Conclusions and Suggestions
-Coagulant works very well for materials that precipitate, like Red Dye #3.
+Coagulant works very well for materials that precipitate, like red dye #3.
+Red dye #40 was able to reach 50% of the stock concentration within minutes, whereas red dye #3 took much longer - some runs took hours.
+Because red dye #3 precipitates easily, it is adsorbed very well.

+Additionally, for both dye types there was little difference between the 745 μL and 945 μL runs, indicating that there is a plateau in the performance of coagulant as more is added.

-This lab yielded some interesting results, including the adsorption of Red Dye #40 with 1500 μL, which performed worse than the 745 and 945 μL runs.
+This lab yielded some interesting results, including the adsorption of red dye #40 with 1500 μL, which performed worse than the 745 and 945 μL runs.
 This could be attributed to a fluke, or a result of human error in measurement or calibrating the instruments.
 However, the team did note all of the pHs of sand and coagulant mixture before addition to the column, and the 1500 μL run had the lowest pH at 6.1.
 The team did not add any more NaOH after this point because nearly 4.5 mL had already been added, the most of any other run, and flocs had begun to form in the mixture.
 It would be an interesting experiment in the future to see if the performance of coagulant as an adsorbent has correlation with the pH it starts out at.

 ```python
 from aguaclara.core.units import unit_registry as u